iArcanic/hbcs-cw1/security-and-usability-trade-offs-report.md

 # 4 Assessing difficulty-of-use for identified usage scenarios

-According to the Kainda security and usability framework (see Appendix 1), each usage scenario identified will be evaluated against a set of usability factors.
+According to Kainda's security and usability framework (see Appendix 1), each usage scenario identified will be evaluated against a set of usability factors.
 This will include recognising any system de-motivators and external de-motivators.

 ## 4.1 Asking specific questions to receive specific answers